FranekKimono/pcjazzsociety/content/index.md

 Support Polish-Canadian jazz and enjoy exclusive benefits!
 As a member, you'll get access to special events, discounts on tickets, networking opportunities, and contribute to fostering cultural exchange through the vibrant sound of jazz.
 Join our passionate community today!

+## Benefits Include:

+- Opportunity to share your jazz knowledge and experience.
+- Opportunity to meet exceptional jazz musicians.
+- Opportunity to cooperate with interesting people.
+- Priority ticket sales for PCJS Members.
+- Receive our exclusive Member Newsletter.
+- ...and more!

 ::ProseButtonGroup{class="w-full justify-end"}
 ::ProseButton{to="/membership" variant="primary" size="xl"}
 Join the Society